DKFZ-ODCF/sophia/README.md

 ## Runtime Dependencies

-The only dependency is Boost 1.82.0 (currently).
+The only dependency is Boost 1.82.0 (currently) and google-test 1.14.0 for testing.
 E.g. you can do

 ```bash
 conda create -n sophia boost=1.82.0 gtest=1.14.0
 ```

-`gtest` is only needed, if you run the tests (which is included in the default `make all` target).
+`gtest` is only needed, if you run the tests, which is, however, the default if compile with `make` or `make all`.
+To just build the binaries you can do `make binaries`

 ## Building